NGU Online M.Div. Program Named Most Affordable for 2020

 Johnson says the 75-hour M.Div. program doesn’t pit the academic against the practical; instead, it strives to make the curriculum an integrated tool for shaping ministers of the gospel.

-NGU's program provides the knowledge and skills required for various ministry positions such as effective evangelism, leadership skills, principles of biblical interpretation, principles of spiritual growth, relational discipleship, theological framework for effective ministry, and world missions.
+NGU’s program provides the knowledge and skills required for various ministry positions such as effective evangelism, leadership skills, principles of biblical interpretation, principles of spiritual growth, relational discipleship, a theological framework for effective ministry, and world missions.

 Amy Kincaid (expected ’20), from Morganton, NC, will be NGU’s first online M.Div. graduate this May.
 She is currently a program supervisor for the Guardian ad Litem program with the NC Administrative Office of Courts (AOC).

 “This is no surprise that NGU is a top-ranked school.
 The M.Div. program is challenging, and the professors hold the students to high accountability.
 The cost affordability is a huge part of my attending,” said Kincaid.